To the Members of Rajshree Polypack Limited Report on the Audit of the FinancialStatements Opinion

 Our opinion on the financial statements does not cover the other information and wewill not express any form of assurance conclusion thereon.

 In connection with our audit of the financial statements our responsibility is to readthe other information identified above when it becomes available and in doing soconsider whether the other information is materially inconsistent with the financialstatements or our knowledge obtained in the audit or otherwise appears to be materiallymisstated.

-Responsibilities of Management and Those Charged with Governance for FinancialStatements
+Responsibilities of Management and Those charged with Governance for FinancialStatements

-The Company's Board of Directors is responsible for the matters stated in section134(5) of the Companies Act 2013 ("the Act") with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance and cash flows ofthe Company in accordance with the accounting principles generally accepted in Indiaincluding the accounting Standards specified under section 133 of the Act.
-Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statement that givea true and fair view and are free from material misstatement whether due to fraud orerror.
+The Company's Board of Directors is responsible for the matters stated in section134(5) of the Act with respect to the preparation of these financial statements that givea true and fair view of the financial position financial performance and cash flows ofthe Company in accordance with the accounting principles generally accepted in Indiaincluding the accounting Standards specified under section 133 of the Act.
+Thisresponsibility also includes maintenance of adequate accounting records in accordance withthe provisions of the Act for safeguarding of the assets of the Company and for preventingand detecting frauds and other irregularities; selection and application of appropriate ofaccounting policies; making judgments and estimates that are reasonable and prudent; anddesign implementation and maintenance of adequate internal financial controls that wereoperating effectively for ensuring the accuracy and completeness of the accountingrecords relevant to the preparation and presentation of the financial statement that givea true and fair view and are free from material misstatement whether due to fraud orerror.

 In preparing the financial statements the Board of Directors is responsible forassessing the Company's ability to continue as a going concern disclosing as applicablematters related to going concern and using the going concern basis of accounting unlessthe Board of Directors either intends to liquidate the Company or to cease operations orhas no realistic alternative but to do so.

-Those Board of Directors are also responsible for overseeing the Company's financialreporting process.
+Those Board of Directors are also responsible for overseeing the company's financialreporting process.

 Auditor's Responsibilities for the Audit of the Financial Statements

 is a high level of assurance but is not a guarantee that an audit conducted inaccordance with SAs will always detect a material misstatement when it exists.Misstatements can arise from fraud or error and are considered material if individuallyor in the aggregate they could reasonably be expected to influence the economic decisionsof users taken on the basis of these financial statements.

 As part of an audit in accordance with SAs we exercise professional judgment andmaintain professional skepticism throughout the audit.
 We also:

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.

 Obtain an understanding of internal control relevant to the audit in order todesign audit procedures that are appropriate in the circumstances.
-Under section 143(3)(i)of the Companies Act 2013 we are also responsible for expressing our opinion on whether the company hasinternal financial controls with reference to financial statements in place and theoperating effectiveness of such controls.
+Under section 143(3)(i)of the Act we are also responsible for expressing our opinion on whether the company hasinternal financial controls with reference to financial statements in place and theoperating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.